opengeogroep/AERIUS-QGIS-plugins/docs/01_import_calc_results.md

 The data will be converted into a GeoPackage (.gpkg) file at the same location your GML file is placed.
 Make sure you have write access to that directory.

 After conversion, the calculation result hexagons will be opened as a normal polygon vector layer in QGIS.
-The attribute table contains the deposition values.
+The attribute table contains the deposition values in fileds starting with `dep_`.

 ![deposition map and attribute table](img/import_result_map_and_table.png)

 You can use all standard QGIS functionality for viewing, analysing and editing the data.

+## Mind!

+* This functionality can only import calculation results on **receptor points** that contain hexagon information.
+Results on **calculation points** are skipped during the import.